DerekCuevas/derekcuevas.github.io/site/content/resume.md

 [https://www.secondspectrum.com/](https://www.secondspectrum.com/)

 - Developed the operational and quality assurance management application for the company's optical player tracking system.
-Stack included `Elixir` (with the `Phoenix` framework), `React`, and heavy use of `WebSockets` to sync and display corrections to operators in near realtime.
+Stack included `Elixir` (with the `Phoenix` framework), `React`, and heavy use of `WebSockets` to sync and display corrections to operators in near real-time.
 - Improved operator efficiency by 100% through the implementation of an automated task selection system.
 - Led the development of the LA Clipper's live streaming web and mobile application "Clippers CourtVision".
 Stack included `Elm` for the web front-end and `React Native` for the mobile app.